leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Occasionally submit PRs, participate in discussions on issues
 - I also publish and maintain my own OSS projects

-I've been following the trends of well-known OSS projects that I use at work for a long time.
+I've long followed well-known OSS projects I use at work.
-But I've never had the experience of being deeply involved in a specific OSS project.
+But I've never been deeply involved in a specific OSS project.

 ---